6 Tips for Working With People You Don't Like

 But, Mia still had to work with her.
 They were peers, so she had no hire/fire power over the coworker.
 Mia otherwise loved her job and wanted to stay in it.
 So, she actively changed her interactions with the coworker.
 Knowing that she had no trouble lying about any conversations, Mia stopped speaking to her face to face and communicated via email so that every interaction was documented.

-While she remained a rotten person, she never did anything to hinder Mia's career again.
-She knew she wasn't getting away with that again.
+While the supposed colleague remained a rotten person, she never did anything overtly to hinder Mia's career again.
+She knew she wasn't going to get away with that behavior again.

 You give people you know and like the benefit of the doubt far more often than you give it to strangers.
 When you learn what causes your coworker to tick, you might like her better.